Amiko1/MP3-PLAYER/README.md

 # MP3 Player

-This is my first Complet vuejs aplication, MP3 Player.
+This is MP3 Vuejs3 Aplication